locana-co/PGRestAPI/docs/Ubuntu_Install.md

 ...in psql or PGAdminIII (or your favorite PostGreSQL client)

-###Create settings.js file
+###Create settings/settings.js file
-Copy the settings.js.example file and update the postgres server name, port and username and password to point to your PostGreSQL instance.
+Copy the settings/settings.js.example file and update the postgres server name, port and username and password to point to your PostGreSQL instance.

+	cd settings
 	sudo cp settings.js.example settings.js

 *For security reasons, it is recommended that you use a READ ONLY PostGreSQL User.*